Model-based Engineering Methods for Complex Systems Design (MEM4CSD)

 RAMSES (Refinement of AADL Models for Synthesis of Embedded Systems) is a model transformation and code generation tool that produces C code for POSIX, ARINC653, or OSEK compliant operating systems.
-RAMSES interfaces with OSATE2 and proposes a command-line interface to OSATE2.
-RAMSES proceeds by refinement insofar as it produces a simplified version of an AADL model as an intermediate step towards code generation.
-This simplified model includes a behavior annex subclause that expresses the behavior resulting from the expansion of AADL components.
+RAMSES, a plugin of OSATE2, proceeds by refinement : it produces refined AADL models as intermediate steps towards code generation.
+This simplified model includes a behavior annex subclause that expresses the behavior resulting from the expansion of AADL components, connections, and behavior.
 More information here.

 Requirements Definition and Analysis Language (RDAL)

 The Requirements Definition and Analysis Language RDAL is a specification and analysis language providing modeling support of well recognized requirements engineering best practices such as those of the FAA requirement engineering management handbook.
 RDAL allows to capture requirements and traceability relationships among them (refinement, decomposition, derivation, etc.) and also with system architecture elements of other languages that are intended to satisfy the requirements.
 RDAL requirements can be expressed with an extensible choice of constraints languages including OCL, which allows their automated verification against the allocated system architecture model.
 RDAL is a fragment language that has been used for different domains such as embedded systems and Domain-Specific Languages development.
 RDAL is implemented by the Eclipse-based RDALTE (RDAL Tool Environment) tool, which provides a basic editor for requirements as well as their verification.
 More information here.